Do you know D.C.?

 Urban Sustainable’s inventory ranges from run-of-the-mill gardening tools to more advanced doohickeys, like compact fluorescent grow lights.
 At the D.C.
 Green Festival last month, employees handed out 400 free samples of organic formula used to help plants grow cleanly and safely.

-“That was kind of our debutante ball,” said Doherty.
-Eventually, he said, he wants to offer classes educating customers about home farming techniques and the importance of remaining connected to one’s food source.
+home farming techniques and the importance of remaining connected to one’s food source.
 Until then, he said, “it’s pretty much one-on-one.”

 Urban Sustainable will host a grand opening ceremony toward the end of this month.